The Daggy Gallery

 of this page is my original V uniform which effectively

 died of old age, so shown here with Steph is the brand

 new replacement suit.
 Also just to prove the Internet

 does have its benefits, I was able to get the rifle and

 helmet through an online V forum I used to be a part of.

-The annoying thing is I bought all this gear when the Aussie dollar was only about 70 cents to the US dollar so everything was far more expensive than it should've been - especially the rifle which cost a fortune!
+The only annoying thing is I bought all this gear when the Aussie dollar was about 70 cents to the US dollar so everything was far more expensive than it should've been - especially the rifle which cost a fortune!
 Still I was rapt that after 25 years I finally had a complete V shocktrooper costume.

 put a couple of dorks in front of a camera and anything